Diamond Evaluation Tools

 All diamonds leak light.
 There is nothing wrong with it.
 The light typically dissipates sideways or goes through the stone.
 Only poorly cut diamonds leak an excess of light, a cause for concern.
 A diamond with an excellent cut by GIA, by definition, reflects all the light necessary to have exceptional brilliance and fire.

 AGS claims that the ASET evaluates the “light performance.”
 Are you buying a Ferrari or a diamond?
 There is no performance in diamonds like there is no performance in paintings.
-It’s either a well-cut gem or junk not worth consideration.
+It’s either a well-cut gem or junk that is not worth consideration.
 The subtle differences between ideal-cut diamonds should not be evaluated.
 They are a beautiful scope of diversity, each triple-X diamond slightly different yet as perfect as any other.

 Swords and shields Leon Mege hearts and arrows illustration